Kittyhacker101-Software/KatWeb/README.md

 Documentation for KatWeb can be found in the [KatWeb Wiki](https://github.com/kittyhacker101/KatWeb/wiki).

 ## Features
-- TLS 1.2 Support (with partial TLS 1.3 draft #22 support)
+- TLS 1.2 Support (with partial support for TLS 1.3 draft #22)
 - HSTS Support
 - JSON Config Files
 - HTTP/2 and Keep-Alive